 Click on the Omni Sync radio button.

 OmniFocus Settings–>Sync Method

 Select Omni Sync Server

 OmniFocus Mail Drop

-You will also have a special email address (referred to as Mail Drop) which you can use to send items directly into OmniFocus via email.
-I use this all the time, sending emails that I need to take action on a later date into OmniFocus.
+You will also have a special email address (referred to as Mail Drop) which you can use to send items directly to OmniFocus via email.
+I use this all the time, sending emails that I need to take action at a later date into OmniFocus.

 To find out what yours is, go to the sign in page you used to set up sync and then scroll down towards the bottom of the page where you will find your Mail Drop email address.
 Copy the address and paste it into your address book.
 The next time you have an email you want to take action on, just forward it to this address and it will appear in your OmniFocus inbox.